Orange County Title Curative Lawyer

 Title curative is just as it sounds, ensuring a title is cured of any number of defects.
 Without a clean title, the transfer of ownership cannot occur.
 Common blemishes on a title include:

-• A title record that lists a person who does not have any ownership interest in the property
+• A title record lists a person who does not have any ownership interest in the property.

 Until the title is considered free and clear, an insurance company, mortgage lender, or financial institution cannot underwrite the transaction.

-Titles and other real estate documents are susceptible to errors due to the sheer volume of paperwork associated with them.
-The purpose of the process is to ensure the title holder has the legal parameters to possess the property and has used it in the identified way according to the title.
+Titles and other real estate documents are susceptible to errors due to the sheer volume of paperwork involved.
+The purpose of the process is to ensure the title holder has the legal right to possess the property and has used it consistent with the title’s specifications.

 What Are Common Title Curative Issues?